cnl-berkeley/stable_projects/CognitiveRelevance_PrefrontalStructure/README.md

   - [R](https://www.r-project.org) and [Rstudio](https://www.rstudio.com/products/rstudio/download/) are required to run *PIMFS_analysis_final.R*.

   - All necessary R packages are provided at the beginning of *PIMFS_analysis_final.R*.

+  - Access probability maps: spatial probability maps projected onto the fsaverage space can be found in the probability_maps directory.
+Thresholded and unthresholded maps are included for each label.
+The code to generate these maps or project them to individual surfaces is also included in the directory.

 ### Associated data ###